fbpx

 FLAMED

-This finish is achieved by exposing the surface of the stone directly to a high temperature flame.
-Flamed finish generates a thin roughness and protects the material for outdoor installation.
+This finish is achieved by exposing the surface of the stone directly to a high-temperature flame.
+The flamed finish creates a thin, rough texture and enhances the stone’s durability, making it ideal for outdoor installations.

 SAWN

-This finish is created by “sawing” the stone with diamond disc teeth.
-It produces a somewhat rough and irregular surface with small furrows and undulations.
-Sawn finish makes the stone lighter and gives it a matte tone.
-Sawn finish is available for external paving, steps, pathways, driveways and patios.
+This finish is created by sawing the stone with diamond disc teeth, resulting in a slightly rough and irregular surface with small furrows and undulations.
+The sawn finish makes the stone lighter and gives it a matte appearance.
+It is commonly used for external paving, steps, pathways, driveways, and patios.

 Share article